CBorowski-dev/docs-operaton-org/content/webapps/admin/configuration.md

 # LDAP

-If you connect Camunda 7 with the LDAP identity service, you have read-only access to the users and groups.
+If you connect Operatonwith the LDAP identity service, you have read-only access to the users and groups.
 Create new users and groups via the LDAP system, but not in the admin application.
 Find more information about how to configure the process engine in order to use the LDAP identity service [here]({{< ref "/user-guide/process-engine/identity-service.md#the-ldap-identity-service" >}}).

 # Logo and header color